 Medicaid is a federal and state partnership, and the most significant mandates and regulations come from the federal level.
-These factors include, but are not limited to: CMS, PPACA, HIPAA, OIG and the OCR.
+These factors include, but are not limited to: CMS, PPACA, HIPAA, the U.S. Department of Health and Human Services, Office of Inspector General (OIG) and Office for Civil Rights (OCR).
 Potential changes regarding how we will be funded at the federal level could impact our services, provider reimbursement rates, eligibility and ultimately, enrollment.